EduardoZepeda/go-web-crawler/README.md

  ## Disclaimer

  I do not endorse or encourage the use of this crawler to engage in illegal pentesting.
-Before using this crawler make sure you got the proper written permission from the website's owner and contact with your lawyer.
+Before using this crawler make sure you got the proper written permission from the website's owner and make sure to consult with your lawyer.